CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/Week 3.md

 ### 13.)
 I verified and uploaded the code to the ESP32
 ### 14.)
 I tested and confirmed that the code works as intended.
 Now every time I press the sensor, the LED blinks.
 ### 15.)
 I take pictures of my github, the circuit, and a working video to upload to canvas.
 I uploaded the arduino code under sensor_blink_code in my github repo.

+### (2/6): Fix the potentiometer code, changing voltage to 3.3 volts and uploading to github
 # Reflection:
 ## 1.)
 How long did it take you to complete this assignment?
 ### The lab-part of the assignment took me until the lab finished, so it was a very reasonable amount of time.